MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/payables-make-payments.md

 ---
-title: Make Payments| Microsoft Docs
+title: Overview of Tasks to Manage Payments to Vendors| Microsoft Docs
-description: Make Payments
+description: Outlines tasks to manage payments to vendors or creditors, including posting payment lines and getting an overview of the balance due.
 services: project-madeira
 documentationcenter:
 author: SorenGP